justincasher/justincasher.github.io/articles/Categorical-Coproducts.md

 &emsp; Returning to $$ \cC $$, we call the resulting group $$ [\Ob(\cC)] $$ the *K-group* of $$ \cC $$.

-**Example 3.1.** In the category of finite sets, an isomorphism is a bijection, meaning we can associate with each isomorphism class a natural number, i.e. its cardinality.
+**Example 3.1.** &nbsp; In the category of finite sets, an isomorphism is a bijection, meaning we can associate with each isomorphism class a natural number, i.e. its cardinality.
 We see that the coproduct here is disjoint union

 $$
 X \coprod Y = X \times \{0\} \cup Y \times \{1\},